RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <code>!AIVDM,2,1,0,A,539dbM400000@K?O3@1=@4AB0PDTh98tpp00000D1@111t000030EAQQ,0*3C ( MSG: 5, REPEAT: 0, MMSI: 211495540)</code>

-By using the <code>-u</code> switch, we again open up a UDP service from which we can export collected data to some form of frontend like [OpenCPN](https://www.opencpn.org/) which plots the found vessels on a map and offers a target query which includes the ship's name, its length, cargo, GPS position, destination and ETA at destination.
+By using the <code>-u</code> switch, we again open up a UDP service from which we can export collected data to some form of frontend like [OpenCPN](https://www.opencpn.org/) which plots the found vessels on a map and offers a target query which includes

+* the ship's name
+* its length
+* cargo
+* GPS position
+* destination
+* ETA at destination

 AIS seems to have a radius of about 75km and has a rather weak signal stength, but I can imagine that close to the sea you might get some quite interesting results. _(Note: Some years ago, rumors spread that those somalian pirates chose the vessel based on their cargo, which might be not that far fetched.)_

-<h2>0x08 Advanced Recon</h2>

-When running gqrx, it becomes clear that it can only show you a small area of the radio spectrum, which is perfectly good if you know what you are looking for in a sort of "live" setup.
-However, if we want to observe a broader area and at the same time cover a greater time period, then we can use the very handy [rtl_power](http://kmkeen.com/rtl-power/) utility.
-I recommend to write different scripts for different purposes, e.g.

-<code>RTLPOWER_AIRBAND.sh: rtl_power -f 118M:137M:8k -g 50 -i 10 -e 1h airband.csv</code>

-which will monitor the whole [airband](https://en.wikipedia.org/wiki/Airband) spectrum and save the data every 10 seconds in a CSV file over a period of one hour.
-To visualize that data, the [heatmap.py](https://github.com/keenerd/rtl-sdr-misc/blob/master/heatmap/heatmap.py) utility comes into play which we can use in a script like

-<code>BUILDMAP.sh: python3 heatmap.py $1.csv $1.png ; display $1.png</code>

-to generate a very nice image together w/ a nice scale to identify where transmissions take place.

-In the airband case, you will see active radio transmissions from the pilots as bright dots, and this might greatly help you in spotting the active frequencies in your area, which you can then survey live and listen in using [NFM](https://en.wikipedia.org/wiki/Frequency_modulation#narrowband_FM) modulation.

-In the case of POCSAG, the fact that the transmits occur periodically creates nice dashed lines which are - depending on the signal strength - also very easy to spot in the resulting image.

-<h2>0x09 Sensor Data</h2>
+<h2>0x08 Sensor Data</h2>

 The next thing that I was interested in are all these weather stations and sensor data available, and sure enough, we got everything we need already installed.
 Instead of checking weather sites or checking my own analogue or digital thermometer, I can simply request that informations from a neighbour's weather station: